Virtual Private Gateway

 Device Subnet

-Each VPG acts as a NAT and assigns IP addresses to your Air devices according to a Device Subnet CIDR block.
-By default, a VPG will use the 10.128.0.0/9 IP address range, which is able to support a very large number of Air devices, with each Air device being uniquely addressable.
+Each VPG acts as a private network and assigns IP addresses to your Air and Arc devices according to a Device Subnet CIDR block.
+By default, a VPG will use the 10.128.0.0/9

-You can also specify a different Device Subnet CIDR block to use for your Air devices.
-This may be useful if the default range of may cause collisions with an existing range in your private network.
+You can also specify a different Device Subnet CIDR block to use for your devices.
+This may be useful if the default range may cause collisions with an existing range in your private network.

-The Device Subnet range cannot be changed after a VPG has been created.
+A Device Subnet range cannot be changed after a VPG has been created.

 Additional Properties